 In-House Counsel and Legal Ethics: Recent and Recurring Issues

-Applicability of Rules, Conflicts of Interest, Accepting Stock, Confidentiality, Representation Issues, Imputed Disqualification
+Applicability of Rules, Conflicts of Interest, Confidentiality, Representation Issues, Disqualification, Communication with Others

-This CLE webinar will provide in-house counsel with guidance on the best practices for compliance with ethical rules and how the decision in several recent ethics cases have attempted to clarify the obligations as both an employee of, and adviser to, the business, which serves as the client.
+This CLE course will provide in-house counsel with guidance on the best practices for compliance with ethical rules and how the decisions in several recent ethics cases have attempted to clarify the obligations as both an employee of and adviser to the business, which serves as the client.